andris1177/my-way-of-installing-arch/README.md

 ## Connecting to the internet

 ### If you want to use wifi, you need to connect to the internet first.
-You can do this with iwct.
+You can do this with iwctl.

 ``` bash
 iwctl